Jänschwalde: Kolonie

 In Kolonie (colony) the inhabitants have a butcher, a store, a post office, and a restaurant—the brewery Zur Linde.
 The cemetery is also located in Kolonie.

 Jänschwalde East

 Three kilometers into the forest is East Jänschwalde, which was established in 1952 as a housing development for the soldiers of the nearby air base.
 Here there are mostly new buildings, including a primary school and a kindergarten.
 There is also das Ländliche Sozio-kulturelle Zentrum (the Rural Socio-Cultural Center), which serves as a meeting place for young and old.
 Activities there include crafting afternoons, a library, and sport programs, such as judo.
 East Jänschwalde is also connected to the public railroad network through the Regional Express line from Cottbus to Frankfurt (Oder).

 History

-From 1815 to 1947, Jänschwalde was part of the Prussian Province of Brandenburg.
+From 1815 to 1947, Jänschwalde was part of the Prussian Province of Brandenburg and from 1947 to 1952 of the State of Brandenburg.
 From 1952 to 1990, it was part of the Bezirk Cottbus of East Germany.
+Since 1990, it is again part of Brandenburg.